LinsFood | by Azlin Bloor

 In our house, that tends to be the cook.
 I like to do it at the table itself, but my father-in-law prefers to do it in the kitchen, placing the meat on a serving plate, then taking it out to the table.

-If you prefer someone else to be carving the turkey, decide on that in advance.
+If you prefer someone else to be carving the turkey, decide on that in advance, and tell that person!

 Also, don’t forget to have your carving knife and fork all ready to use.
 We covered this on Day 2.